dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 4. _Why is the webpage not successfully submitting the form?_

 - Check your Javascript console logs.
 There could be an error while reading in the Javascript we have provided.
 There could be errors while submitting the form.
-It is required that your form have an ID of `gform`, and also a `data-email` attribute if you have not set the `TO_ADDRESS` variable inside the Google Script file.
+It is required that your form have a class of `gform`, and also a `data-email` attribute if you have not set the `TO_ADDRESS` variable inside the Google Script file.
 Furthermore, the provided Javascript code also expects to see an email form element which it uses to check, a warning message for that element when an improper email is submitted, and then a `thank-you` div as well, which is shown after a form is successfully submitted.
 Please ensure that all of these HTML elements are in your form.
 See the sample file for code you can copy and paste.
 When you have all of these elements and a proper form set up, you should not see any error messages in your Javascript console when you hit submit.

 5. _The webpage is saying my data was submitted, but why isn't my data being saved or sent to me?_